VolodymyrRushchak/JavaLabs/README.md

 Lab №3
 The task was to create a manager interface and a class which implements it.
 The manager must be able to filter a list of animals and return those who are carnivores and eat meat in amount not less than a given value.
 The manager also has to have sort methods.

+Lab #4
+The task was to turn the project into maven project.